 - Postural tachycardia syndrome

 - Emotional stress and anxiety (neurologic-like and psychiatric-like).

 For many people, it is well understood that their neck problems, cervical spine syndromes, and symptoms are manifest and pinpointed as being caused by their cervical spine instability and hypermobility of the bones of the neck.
-The conditions of cervical radiculopathy, cervicogenic headache, and cervical myelopathy are perhaps that the most well-known.
-Yet, for many, this connection between cervical spine instability and neurologic-like symptoms is not understood, a diagnosis is only made after years of failed treatment, and for some, the diagnosis is not made until after failed surgery.
+The conditions of cervical radiculopathy, cervicogenic headache, and cervical myelopathy are perhaps the most well-known.
+Yet, for many, this connection between cervical spine instability and neurologic-like symptoms is not understood, a diagnosis of cervical spine instability is only made after years of failed treatment, and for some, the diagnosis is not made until after failed surgery.
 For others, the diagnosis can be missed altogether.

 The nerve network that travels from the brain to the body must pass through the neck.
-The neck then has a super density of vital nerves, specifically the upper cervical spine.
+The neck then has a super density of vital nerves, specifically in the upper cervical spine.
 This dense neurologic anatomy of the cervical spine region, specifically the upper segments, in the setting of hidden cervical instability is underappreciated for its role in the development of cranial nerve and autonomically mediated syndromes.

 Patients with whiplash injury, hypermobility, Ehlers-Danlos syndrome (specifically to the neck please see our article Ehlers-Danlos Syndrome, Atlanto-axial instability, and Craniocervical instability), Positional Orthostatic Tachycardia Syndrome (POTS), and mast cell activation are of particular need in understanding this close spatial relationship of bone-neural anatomy and how it may impact their daily function and symptomatic manifestations of their dysfunction related to instability.